Never Trump movement: By individuals

 At a luncheon in February 2016 attended by Republican governors and donors, Karl Rove discussed the danger of Trump's securing the Republican nomination by July, and that it might be possible to stop him but there was not much time left.

 Early in March 2016, Romney, the 2012 Republican presidential nominee, directed some of his advisors to look at ways to stop Trump from obtaining the nomination at the Republican National Convention (RNC).
 Romney also gave a major speech urging voters to vote for the Republican candidate most likely to prevent Trump from acquiring delegates in state primaries.
 A few weeks later, Romney announced that he would vote for Ted Cruz in the Utah GOP caucuses.
 On his Facebook page, he posted: "Today, there is a contest between Trumpism and Republicanism.
 Through the calculated statements of its leader, Trumpism has become associated with racism, misogyny, bigotry, xenophobia, vulgarity and, most recently, threats and violence.
 I am repulsed by each and every one of these".
 Nevertheless, Romney said early on he would "support the Republican nominee", though he did not "think that's going to be Donald Trump".

 Senator Lindsey Graham shifted from opposing both Ted Cruz and Trump to eventually supporting Cruz as a better alternative to Trump.
 Commenting about Trump, Graham said: "I don't think he's a Republican, I don't think he's a conservative, I think his campaign's built on xenophobia, race-baiting and religious bigotry.
 I think he'd be a disaster for our party and as Senator Cruz would not be my first choice, I think he is a Republican conservative who I could support".
 After Trump became the presumptive nominee in May, Graham announced he would not be supporting Trump in the general election, stating: "[I] cannot, in good conscience, support Donald Trump because I do not believe he is a reliable Republican conservative nor has he displayed the judgment and temperament to serve as Commander in Chief".
 Over the course of the Trump presidency, however, Graham became one of Trump's most ardent supporters in the Senate.

 In October 2016, some individuals made third-party vote trading mobile applications and websites to help stop Trump.
-For example, a Californian who wants to vote for Clinton will instead vote for Jill Stein and in exchange a Stein supporter in a swing state will vote for Clinton.
+For example, a Californian who supported Clinton would instead vote for Jill Stein in exchange for a Stein supporter in a swing state voting for Clinton.
 The Ninth Circuit Court of Appeals in the 2007 case Porter v.
 Bowen established vote trading as a First Amendment right.

 Republican former presidents George H. W. Bush and George W. Bush both refused to support Trump in the general election, with the elder Bush reportedly voting for Trump's rival Hillary Clinton.